Asian Art Outpost

 rai jin

-This is how to write the Japanese "Thunder God".
-They don't really have separate words for thunder and lightning in Japanese, so this is also the "Lightning God".
+雷神 is how to write the Japanese “Thunder God.”
+They don't really have separate words for thunder and lightning in Japanese, so this is also the “Lightning God.”

-These characters make sense in Chinese as well (though not a common title).
+雷神 makes sense in Chinese (though not a common title).

 This is also the origin of the English name Raiden.